harendra-kumar/concise-haskell/computational-composition.rst

 level definitions.
 This is pure basic functional programming.
 The only way to compose things in this method is by applying a function.

+A regular function application has a `single track of composition`.
+It is a pure composition because there is no scope of any side effect or state.
+However a function wrapped in an applicative or monad allows a two track composition.
+In addition to composing like pure functions, where a pure value is passed from one function to another, they allow you to do something else as well i.e. they can shoot from the hip too!
+The second track can do something behind the scenes usually a side effect.

 We then raise our level of abstraction to applicative programming.
 In applicative form of programming we build upon the basic functional programming.
-We can compose the basic functional building blocks using applicatives which is just another form of composition where we give a different semantics to function composition, the applicative composition.
-In this form we can compose computations defined as functions using a lifted form of function composition called applicative style composition.
+We can compose the basic functional building blocks using applicatives which is just another form of composition where we give different semantics to function application.
+In this form we can compose computations by, using a lifted form of function application called applicative style.
 An applicative program is again like a single expression but it consists of applicatives in the expression.
-Here we added an additional way of composing different pieces of the program using a applicative style composition in addition to the lower level function application.
-Another level of abstraction is added by using a Functor layer on top of the bare types.
-The Functor layer adds the composition semantics.
+Here we added an additional way of composing different pieces of the program called an applicative style of composition.
+This is achieved by adding another level of abstraction using a Functor layer on top of the bare types.
+The Functor layer allows us to add the applicative semantics.
+The full name of an applicative is applicative functor.

 But applicative is not enough to express complicated dependencies between computations.
 So we raise our abstraction a bit further and introduce a more sophisticated way of composing computations called monadic composition.
-This is a more evolved form of composition where we add another level of abstraction to function composition, we don't just compose them by passing the result of one to the other but by also doing something behind the scenes while we are doing so.
+This is a more flexible form of composition where we add another level of abstraction to function composition, we don't just compose them by passing the result of one to the other but by also doing something behind the scenes while we are doing so.
 We can define independent computations and join them together using a